-Flat rate processing is the simplest and most straightforward option for merchants who don’t want the headache of understanding interchange fees or the uncertainty of what they will pay in processing fees each month.
+Flat rate processing is the simplest and most straightforward option for merchants who don’t want the headache of understanding interchange fees or the uncertainty of what they’ll pay in processing fees each month.

 Flat rate processing can also be a desirable option for new businesses that don’t qualify for a merchant account, as it has a low barrier to entry.

 But flat rate pricing means lumping all transactions into a single fee, so merchants pay more in the end.
-Also, merchants may find it difficult to keep records of what methods your customers prefer to pay with — credit cards, debit cards, gift cards — because flat fee payments don’t reveal the detailed information on your statement.
+Also, merchants may find it difficult to keep records of what credit card payment services your customers prefer to pay with — credit cards, debit cards, gift cards — because flat fee payments don’t reveal the detailed information on your statement.